Chatting today about Deciem, The Ordinary and NIOD skincare. NOT the delicious restaurant The Ordinary in Charleston where I used to live 🙂

 - Alpha Lipoic Acid 5% – Now this bad boy I love!
 Even for my sensitive skin.
 I only use it about 1-2x per week but I’m so impressed with the way my skin looks in the morning.

 - The Ordinary Lactic Acids – I’ve tried both.
 My story is still the same with any product with Lactic Acid acting too much as the hero – my texture looks worse afterward (I’m looking at you Sunday Riley Good Genes!).
-Again, I’d have to say the Maya Chia mask is only product with lactic acid that I genuinely love.
+Again, I’d have to say the Maya Chia mask is the only product with lactic acid that I genuinely love.

 - The Ordinary Organic Cold-Pressed Rose Hip Seed Oil – More on that and other Rosehip seed oils in this post